-2022 - 2023 Necessities can easily be given if childbirth is controlled.
-FP can save money if child birthing is spaced.
-Well aware of the benefits of FP and its purposes 1.2.
-Perquisites of family planning Pills promote regular menstruation, convenience, and are comfortable to use.
-Pills can boost one's appetite Affordable and effective of Pills Effectivity of health center's services towards the use of FP 1.3.
-Diminish the Aftermath of Sexual Behavior FP is important, especially to the youth nowadays as they are uneasy about sexual exploration.
-Control the Consequences of Sexual Behaviors Sex education can raise awareness and prevent unwanted pregnancies.
+- Pills promote regular menstruation, convenience, and are comfortable to use. - Pills can boost one's appetite - Affordable and effective of Pills - Effectivity of health center's services towards the use of FP - FP is important, especially to the youth nowadays as they are uneasy about sexual exploration. - 1.3.
+Diminishthe Aftermath of Sexual Behavior•Control the Consequences of Sexual Behaviors - Sex education can raise awareness and prevent unwanted pregnancies.